cobe-lab/cobe-lab.github.io/tobii.md

 ---
 # Tobii T60 XL eye-tracker
-This is a quick guide to using COBE Lab's [*Tobii T60 XL*](https://www.srlabs.it/wp-content/uploads/2017/07/TXL60.pdf) eye tracker and the software *Tobii Studios* for experiment building and data analysis.
+This is a quick guide to using COBE Lab's [*Tobii T60 XL*](https://www.srlabs.it/wp-content/uploads/2017/07/TXL60.pdf) eye tracker and the software *Tobii Studio* for experiment building and data analysis.
 You can read the entire guide before you start building you experiment or follow along as you build your experiment.